Swackles/the-finals-tracker/README.md

 > This project is not affiliated or approved by Embark.
 Any use of this software is at your own risk.

-This project uses embark's `https://api-gateway.europe.es-dis.net` API endpoints, that gives player statistics.
-Currently, these endpoints are private and require authentication tokens to view.
-When request is done using a token, then the server returns player statistics for that user.

-Due to these endpoints being also protected by CORS, means that data cannot be fetched normally trough the browser.
-So there's a proxy server `api.finals-tracker.com` that all requests go trough.

-## How to get JSON or JWT token
+## How to get JSON

 When you first enter the site, you have two possible inputs.
 For both of these inputs you can either fetch the data manually or use [The Finals Extractor](https://github.com/Swackles/the-finals-tracker-extractor) to get the data automatically.
-That project outputs both the JWT and JSON file so you can choose which one you enter.
+That project outputs JSON file which you can import here.

-> The JWT token has a 24h expiration date attached to it

-> **NB!** It's important to remember that the JWT token is your authentication token with the embark servers.
-Although I promise that I **DO NOT SAVE** that token or any data coming from that token in the server, it's understandable if you don't trust me.
-That's why I've also provided the JSON as a safer way to visualize your data.

 ## Development